57Ark/SpinifY/README.md

 ## Credits

-SpinifY was developed by [Your Name Here].
+SpinifY was developed by Ark57.
 Special thanks to the developers of Next.js, React, and Python for their contributions to the open source community.

 ## License